HeNunes/Genetic-Algorithm/README.md

-# Genetic-Algorithm
+# Genetic Algorithm

-Implementation of a genetic algorithm used to solve polynomial equations.
+This project uses introductory programming concepts in C language to implement a genetic algorithm applied to solve polynomial equations.
+For additional information, check the _.pdf_ file corresponding to the activity report in the repository.

+**Discipline**: Introduction to Computer Science 1.

+**Professor**: Ricardo Marcondes Marcacini.